 2018 - The President's Commendation Award in recognition of an exceptional or memorable achievement in the calendar year by a radio amateur.
 Julie Gonzales VK3FOWL and Joe Gonzales VK3YSP for "Promotion of Amateur Radio in schools, engaging youth and school communities, and sharing their projects and findings with the amateur community."

 2018 - The Ron Higginbotham Award for service to the amateur radio community.
 Julie Gonzales VK3FOWL and Joe Gonzales VK3YSP for "The strong promotion of amateur radio to younger people through the School Amateur Radio Club Network program together with their many activities in the broader amateur community encouraging amateurs to engage with youngsters."

-Webmasters: This website has been totally rebuilt using WebSite X5, after many years using ExpressionWeb.
-It is now hosted in Australia on Zuver.
+This website has been totally rebuilt using Incomedia® WebSite X5, after many years using Microsoft® ExpressionWeb, and is now hosted in Australia on VentraIP.

 The operator of this website fully supports and complies with the US Government Children’s Online Privacy Protection Act 1998.
 Identifiable information of children under the age of 13 on this website is limited to the first name, school or group name, images and sounds of the child engaged in the relevant and appropriate activities.
 This information is only published after parental review and written consent is obtained and it will be immediately removed from this site upon receipt of written parental advice.
 No other identifiable information is solicited, collected, stored or disclosed.
 All user posts are 100% vetted before publication.
-The operator of this website can be contacted via the information above.
+All user email addresses are protected.
+In the event of any concerns, the operator of this website can be contacted via the information above.